 The following in vitro data are available, but their clinical significance is unknown.
-Cefpodoxime exhibits in vitro minimum inhibitory concentrations (MICs) of ≤ 2.0 mcg/mL against most (≥ 90%) of isolates of the following microorganisms.
-However, the safety and efficacy of cefpodoxime in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials.
+At least 90 percent of the following microorganisms exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the Susceptible breakpoint for Cefpodoxime.
+However, the efficacy of Cefpodoxime in treating clinical infections due to these microorganisms has not been established in adequate and well-controlled clinical trials.

 Streptococcus spp.
 (Groups C, F, G)

 Anaerobic Gram-positive Bacteria